mrodrigues95/pick-up/README.md

 2. Create your account
 3. Start deploying your orders right away
 4. Every order you deploy will be generated with a unique key that you will give to your customers
+5. Unique keys can be found by going to the orders page and selecting an order from the table.

 ### Customers